Ship a Full-Stack App with One Prompt

 How much does it cost?

-Puter.js is a JavaScript library that provides cloud storage, AI, networking, and other cloud services through a simple API.
-With the User-Pays model, users cover their own bandwidth costs through their Puter account, so you can build apps without worrying about infrastructure expenses.
+With Puter's User-Pays model, users cover their own bandwidth costs through their Puter account, so you can build apps without worrying about infrastructure expenses.